 We own a 350,000 square-foot distribution center in Groveport, Ohio (near Columbus) that serves the majority of our stores in the U.S. and Canada.
 We also contract with a third-party warehouse in southern California to service our West Coast stores.
 The contract has a one-year term and is renewable.
-In Europe, we contract with a third-party distribution center in Selby, England under an agreement that ends in January 2025, to fulfill our store and ecommerce fulfillment needs.
+In Europe, we contract with a third-party distribution center in Selby, England under an agreement guaranteed through January 2025, and continuing on if neither party terminates the agreement, to fulfill our store and e-commerce fulfillment needs.
 This agreement contains clauses that allow for termination if certain performance criteria are not met.
-In Asia, we contract for office space and a third-party distribution center in Shanghai, China, with the office space contract ending in August 2023 and the distribution center contract ending in April 2024.
+In Asia, we contract for office space and a third-party distribution center in Shanghai, China, with the office space contract ending in August 2024 and the distribution center contract ending in April 2024, with both contracts expected to be renewed before their respective expiration dates.